Finding quickly how many neighbors you have...

 Using C++

-To do so I created a MatrixInt class, since I didn't want to bother with templates to simplify the algorithm.
-Later we will see the templated version, making sure the Matrix only accepts numeric types.
+To do so I created a MatrixInt class, since I didn’t want to bother with templates to simplify the algorithm.
+Later we will see the generic version, making sure the Matrix only accepts numeric types.

 class MatrixInt {